blvckmaze/ansible-snippets/README.md

 The role contains a single variable that can be customized:

-- `username`: This variable specifies the username for which Docker will be installed.
-By default, it is set to ubuntu.
+- `username`: This variable specifies the username for which Docker will be installed and configured.
+By default, it is set to `ubuntu`.
 You can modify this variable to match the target machine's user account.

 ## Dependencies